IHE/HIE-Whitepaper/README.md

 identities, see the security and privacy slide decks [1](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part1_2012-12-30.pptx) and [2](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part2_2012-12-30.pptx) and the [Security and Privacy Profiles Introduction is long-form narrated](https://healthcaresecprivacy.blogspot.com/2011/05/ihe-privacy-and-security-profiles.html).

-### 7.2.3 Patient Privacy Consent to participate in Document Sharing
+### 7.2.3 Patient Privacy Consent to Participate in Document Sharing

 The topic of Patient Privacy Consent (Authorization) to collect, use, and disclose is a complex topic.
 This complexity does not always need to